pali-english/pali-english.github.io/README.md

 a seeker of merit may make for a year,
 none of it is worth a quarter
 of bowing to the upright.

+    Yaṁ kiñci yiṭṭhaṁ va hutaṁ va loke:
+        Yaṁ: whatever
+        Kiñci: anything
+        Yiṭṭhaṁ: given, sacrificed
+        Va: or
+        Hutaṁ: offered
+        Va: or
+        Loke: in the world

+    Saṁvaccharaṁ yajetha puññapekkho:
+        Saṁvaccharaṁ: for a year
+        Yajetha: may make
+        Puññapekkho: one seeking merit

+    Sabbampi taṁ na catubhāgameti:
+        Sabbampi: all
+        Taṁ: that
+        Na: not
+        Catubhāgameti: is worth a quarter

+    Abhivādanā ujjugatesu seyyo:
+        Abhivādanā: of bowing
+        Ujjugatesu: to the upright, honest people
+        Seyyo: better

 Abhivādanasīlissa,
 niccaṁ vuḍḍhāpacāyino;